ArunHub/Q-A/react int.md

 	- https://github.com/reduxjs/redux-thunk#
 	- https://redux.js.org/api/api-reference
 - why super props needed and why it is not needed when constructor available and how we use render setstate
-- how componenet dismount works for every component
+- how componenet didmount works for every component - i guess, may be using new instance from class. its initialized and make some code to run once (functional js)
 - codepen.io/topic/react/templates

 Miscalleneoues